-- Transitional care management best practices; - Supporting health behavior change, including motivational interviewing; - Person-centered practices, including needs assessment and care planning, addressing LTSS and other needs; - Preparing members for and assisting them during emergencies and natural disasters - Understanding the needs of the justice-involved population; and - Understanding and navigating the Medicare program, including preparation for Medicare eligibility and enrollment and other programs that serve dually eligible members, such as Programs of All-Inclusive Care for the Elderly (PACE) - Ethics, boundaries, and personal safety, including confidentiality, informed consent, mandated reporting, protected health information, HIPAA, and ensuring personal safety when entering someone's home. - Building a trusting relationship, including member relations and communication and conflict resolution.
+- o Transitional care management best practices; - o Supporting health behavior change, including motivational interviewing; - Person-centered practices, including needs assessment and care planning, addressing LTSS and other needs; - Preparing members for and assisting them during emergencies and natural disasters - o Understanding the needs of the justice-involved population; and - Understanding and navigating the Medicare program, including preparation for Medicare eligibility and enrollment and other programs that serve dually eligible members, such as Programs of All-Inclusive Care for the Elderly (PACE) - Ethics, boundaries, and personal safety, including confidentiality, informed consent, mandated reporting, protected health information, HIPAA, and ensuring personal safety when entering someone's home. - Building a trusting relationship, including member relations and communication and conflict resolution. - Additional trainings for care managers, care manager extenders, and supervisors serving members with an I/DD or a TBI - Understanding various I/DD and TBI diagnoses and their impact on the individual's functional abilities, physical health and behavioral health (i.e., co-occurring mental health diagnosis), as well as their impact on the individual's family and caregivers; - o Understanding HCBS, related planning, and 1915(c) services and requirements; - Accessing and using assistive technologies to support individuals with an I/DD or a TBI; - Understanding the changing needs of individuals with and I/DD or a TBI as they age, including when individuals age out of school-related services; and - o Educating Members with an I/DD or a TBI about consenting to physical contact and sex.

-- Additional trainings for care managers, care manager extenders, and supervisors serving members with an I/DD or a TBI - Understanding various I/DD and TBI diagnoses and their impact on the individual's functional abilities, physical health and behavioral health (i.e., co-occurring mental health diagnosis), as well as their impact on the individual's family and caregivers; - Understanding HCBS, related planning, and 1915(c) services and requirements; - Accessing and using assistive technologies to support individuals with an I/DD or a TBI; - Understanding the changing needs of individuals with and I/DD or a TBI as they age, including when individuals age out of school-related services; and - o Educating Members with an I/DD or a TBI about consenting to physical contact and sex. - Additional trainings for care managers, care manager extenders, and supervisors serving children - Child- and family-centered teams; - Understanding of the System of Care approach, including knowledge of child welfare, school, and juvenile justice systems; and - Methods for effectively coordinating with school-related programming and transitionplanning activities. - Additional trainings for care managers, care manager extenders, and supervisors serving pregnant and postpartum women with SUD or SUD history: - Best practices for addressing the needs of pregnant and postpartum women with SUD or SUD history, such as general knowledge about pregnancy, medication- assisted treatment, SUD and breastfeeding, and infant opioid withdrawal. - Additional trainings for care managers, care manager extenders, and supervisors serving members with LTSS needs. - Methods for coordinating with supported employment resources available through the Department, the Division for Vocational Rehabilitation, and other general employment resources such as the Employment Security Commission.
+- Additional trainings for care managers, care manager extenders, and supervisors serving children - Child- and family-centered teams; - Understanding of the System of Care approach, including knowledge of child welfare, school, and juvenile justice systems; and - Methods for effectively coordinating with school-related programming and transitionplanning activities. - Additional trainings for care managers, care manager extenders, and supervisors serving pregnant and postpartum women with SUD or SUD history: - Best practices for addressing the needs of pregnant and postpartum women with SUD or SUD history, such as general knowledge about pregnancy, medication- assisted treatment, SUD and breastfeeding, and infant opioid withdrawal. - Additional trainings for care managers, care manager extenders, and supervisors serving members with LTSS needs. - Methods for coordinating with supported employment resources available through the Department, the Division for Vocational Rehabilitation, and other general employment resources such as the Employment Security Commission. - Additional trainings for care managers, care manager extenders, and supervisors serving Members in foster care/adoption assistance and former foster youth - Key components of the North Carolina child welfare system, including the role of local Departments of Social Services and County Child Welfare Workers; - Coordination with County Child Welfare Workers; - Medication management for Members in foster care/adoption assistance and former foster youth; - o Incorporating foster parents, biological/adoptive parents, and kinship caregivers into the care planning process, as appropriate; and - Resources for youth aging out of foster care.

-To ensure extenders are sufficiently prepared and capable to perform their duties, extenders' training must include practical ("hands-on") training modalities and evaluation, which may include role play, use of call scripts, and practice sessions.
+To ensure extenders are sufficiently prepared and capable to perform their duties, Tailored Plan training curriculum for extenders will include practical ("hands-on") training modalities and evaluation, which may include role play, use of call scripts, and practice sessions.